annihilate2479/annihilate2479/README.md

   My stats (They are the most unnoteworthy stats to have ever graced this earth):
 <p>&nbsp;<img align="center" src="https://github-readme-stats.vercel.app/api?username=annihilate2479&show_icons=true&locale=en" alt="annihilate2479" /></p>

-Thank you for reading the most generic and garbage github README.md to have ever existed.
+Thank you for reading the most generic and garbage GitHub README.md to have ever existed.